colinj/TDateTimeHelper/README.md

 ---------------
 1. Download the DateTimeHelper unit.
 2. Add DateTimeHelper unit to your project.
-3. Add DateTimeHelper to the uses clause in the implementation section of your unit.
+3. Add DateTimeHelper to the `uses` clause in the `implementation` section of your unit.

 And that's it!
-You now should be able to see the additional methods on TDateTime types via CodeInsight in your Delphi XE3 IDE.
+You now should be able to see the additional methods on TDateTime types via CodeInsight in your Delphi IDE.

 *Note:* The limitation of helper records is that only one helper is active/available per class type.
 If you have more than one helper for a class type then it is the last one defined in the uses clause that will be active.